justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 ## The Waterfall

-The waterfall display provides a way find and identify signals by visualizing the spectrum.
+The waterfall display is a visual representation of the radio spectrum.
+It can be used for finding and identifying signals.
 Frequency is on the X axis.
 Time is on the Y axis, with 0 = now.
 New signals appear at the bottom and move up.
 A lighter color is a stronger signal.

 ![](waterfall.png)